jscad/OpenJSCAD.org/README.md

 - cherry pick formats you want to use for input/output without needing the dependencies of **all** packages
 - lots more !

-This will be expanded upon in the future, and is the backbone of the newer, modular JSCAD project.
+The available packages may change based on user demands, which is the backbone of the newer, modular JSCAD project.

 ## Documentation